chrodriguez/capacitacion_chef/01-chef-dev/05_desarrollando_con_chef.md

 	[default] -- 22 => 2222 (adapter 1)
 	[default] Booting VM...
 	[default] Waiting for VM to boot.
 This can take a few minutes.
+	[default] VM booted and ready for use!
+	[default] Configuring and enabling network interfaces...
+	[default] Mounting shared folders...
+	[default] -- /vagrant

 !SLIDE commandline incremental transition=scrollVert
 # Lo probamos usando Vagrant